agustinsdfx/Platform/README.md

 ## 📜 Changelog

-You can see the changes and versions in the file [CHANGELOG.md](CHANGELOG.md).
+You can see the changes and versions in the file [CHANGELOG.md](doc/CHANGELOG.md).

+## 📜 Console documentation

+See the console documentation in the file [CONSOLE.md](doc/CONSOLE.md).

+## 📜 Console documentation

+See the help documentation in the file [HELP.md](doc/HELP.md).

 ## 🎨 Community and mods